frovida/skiros/README.md

-###  Skill based framework for ROS (SkiROS) from the RVMI lab, Aalborg University Copenhagen, Denmark
+#  Skill based framework for ROS (SkiROS) from the RVMI lab, Aalborg University Copenhagen, Denmark

+### This package is obsolete and not maintained any more.
+Please, use the new version: [skiros2](https://github.com/RVMI/skiros2).

 [www.rvmi.aau.dk(RVMI webpage)](http://homes.m-tech.aau.dk/francesco/skiros_doc/)